-The announcements by public authorities in the United Kingdom, the United States and the Libors administrator (ICE BA) at the end of November 2020 changed the transition period that was initially scheduled to be completed by the end of 2021.
-For the GBP Libor, a synthetic Libor may be published beyond the end of 2021 for use in certain contracts known as " tough legacy " contracts.
+The announcements by public authorities in the United Kingdom and the United States and by the Libor administrator (ICE BA) at the end of November 2020 changed the transition period, which was initially scheduled to be completed by the end of 2021.
+For the GBP and JPY Libor, a synthetic Libor will be published beyond the end of 2021 for use in certain contracts known as 'tough legacy' contracts, i.e. contracts that have not switched from Libor to a replacement index.
 In the United States, the decision was taken to continue publishing the USD Libor until mid-2023, as a legislative solution is being sought for some asset classes, including floating-rate bonds.